Mutual-Visibility of Tree and Its Line Graphs: Conclusion

 \section{Conclusion}

-In this paper, we have provided a comprehensive study of the mutual-visibility concept in tree graphs.
-We first obtained a structural characterization of mutual-visibility sets in trees by proving that a subset $S\subseteq V(T)$ is a mutual-visibility set if and only if it coincides with the leaf set of the Steiner subtree $T\langle S\rangle$.
-This characterization immediately yields a precise formula for the mutual-visibility number of a tree, showing that it is equal to the number of leaves of the tree.
-Further, for trees containing branch vertices, we introduced the notion of legs and established an explicit expression for the number of maximal mutual-visibility sets in a tree in terms of the lengths of these legs.
-Finally, we showed that the mutual-visibility number is preserved under the line graph operation for trees with at least two edges, that is, $\mu(L(T))=\mu(T)$.
-The results presented in the paper completely characterize mutual-visibility in trees and serve as a foundation for further study in other general graph classes.
+This paper provides a comprehensive study of mutual visibility in trees.
+A structural characterization of mutual-visibility sets is obtained by showing that a subset $S\subseteq V(T)$ is a mutual-visibility set if and only if it coincides with the set of leaves of the Steiner subtree $T\langle S\rangle$.
+For trees containing branch vertices, the notion of legs is introduced, and an explicit expression for the number of maximal mutual-visibility sets is derived in terms of the corresponding leg lengths.
+It is shown that the mutual-visibility number is preserved under the line graph operation for trees with at least two edges.
+Examples of unicyclic and block graphs for which this equality fails are also presented, and two open problems are posed.
+Finally, we established a sharp lower bound for the mutual-visibility number of the iterated line graph of a tree and proposed an open problem.
+The results presented here provide a complete characterization of mutual visibility sets in trees and form a foundation for further study in more general graph classes.